Loading...

 Pair with Protein

-Consume semisweet chocolate candies alongside a source of protein, such as a handful of almonds or a slice of cheese, to help slow down the absorption of sugar.
+Consume semisweet chocolate candies alongside a source of protein, such as a handful of nuts or Greek yogurt, to slow down sugar absorption.

 Stay Hydrated